Loading...

 Exam Pattern

-SSC CGL 2026 Exam Pattern:
+SSC CGL 2026 Exam Pattern

-SSC CGL 2026 Tier I Exam Pattern: The SSC CGL Tier I exam is a Computer-Based Test (CBT) and is qualifying in nature.
+The SSC CGL Tier I exam is a Computer-Based Test (CBT) and is qualifying in nature.
 All questions in SSC CGL Tier 1 are objective type (MCQs), with four options for each question.

 SectionNo. of QuestionsMarks